MET-OM/metocean-stats/docs/index.rst

 .. code-block:: bash

-  $ conda config --add channels conda-forge
-  $ conda env create -f environment.yml
+  $ mamba env create -f environment.yml
   $ conda activate metocean-stats
-  $ pip install -e .
+  $ pip install --no-deps -e .

+This installs the metocean-stats as an editable package.
+Therefore, you can directly make changes to the repository or fetch the newest changes with :code:`git pull`.

-To update the enviroment using a new environment.yml, run:
+To update the local conda environment in case of new dependencies added to environment.yml:

 .. code-block:: bash

-   $ conda env update --file environment.yml --prune
+  $ mamba env update -f environment.yml

 Download metocean data
 =====================================